 Base Salary.
-Mr. Boyle's annual base salary in 2021 was \$600,000, pro-rated based on the number of days worked.
+Mr. Boyle's annual base salary in 2022 was \$600,000.
 Under his employment agreement, Mr. Boyle's annual base salary is subject to review by the Board or the compensation committee at least annually.

 Annual Performance Bonus; Sign-on Bonus.
 Under his employment agreement, Mr. Boyle is eligible to receive an annual bonus based on his performance as determined by the Board or the compensation committee.
 The target amount of the annual performance bonus is 60% of his base salary, with the actual amount to be received determined by the Board or the compensation committee.
-Mr. Boyle also received a one-time sign-on bonus of \$50,000, referred to as the Boyle Signing Bonus; provided that, in the event that his employment is terminated for cause or he resigns without good reason (as defined in the employment agreement) on or prior to August 30, 2022, Mr. Boyle shall be required to repay the Boyle Signing Bonus in full, subject to certain deductions and withholding obligations.